Macrometacorp/docs/docs/integrations/integration-basics/supported-transformations.md

 sidebar_position: 30
 ---

 When you create a connection to a Macrometa collection, you can add a _transformation_.
-These transformations are similar to Macrometa [stream workers](../../cep/), which help you work with data streams and change your data using Stream QL in stream worker queries.
+These transformations are similar to Macrometa [stream workers](../../cep/), which help you change your data using Stream QL in stream worker queries.

 Stream QL is documented in [Stream Worker Queries](../../cep/query-guide/), but only portions of that section apply to transformations.